blt/blog-troutwine-us/source/2012/02/22/wrangling_servers_a_proper_foundation.html.markdown

 ### At last: deploying

-The final piece to this article are shell-scripts that turn traut events into deployable code.
+The final piece to this article are a series of shell-scripts that turn traut events into deployable code.
 I've rolled this into a puppet module as well:

     $ git submodule add git://github.com/blt/puppet-slugbuild.git modules/slugbuild